edgio-docs/edgio-docs/guides/applications/v7/security/getting_started.md

 8. Click **Save**.

-## Step 2: Create a Security App {/*step-2-create-a-security-app*/}
+## Step 2: Create a Security Application {/*step-2-create-a-security-app*/}

-A Security App configuration defines the set of traffic that will be inspected and defines the security policy that will be applied to it.
-Instructions on how to create a Security App configuration for all of your site's traffic is provided below.
+A Security Application configuration defines the set of traffic that will be inspected and defines the security policy that will be applied to it.
+Instructions on how to create a Security Application configuration for all of your site's traffic is provided below.

 1. Navigate to the **Security Application Manager** page.
     {{ SECURITY_NAV }} **Application Manager**.